gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

 ### Development

+More often than not, developers are busy with adding new features but for reliable and robust applications, they must focus on cross-functional features too.
+With a DevOps culture, developers should collaborate closely with the ops-team and should know the infrastructure as well.

 - [ ] build with one command, complex logic should be abstracted away inside a script
 - [ ] integrate auto-formatting into the CI build